Hope Sans™ takes the jaunty style of 1950s and 60s lettering and melds it with the jubilant 1970s swashes of Bookman.

 Helvetica Now preserves the typeface's Swiss mantra of clarity, simplicity and neutrality, while updating it for the demands of contemporary design and branding.

 Walbaum has been fully restored for this expansive family, which includes 32 weights including ornaments and two decorative cuts.

-Charles Nix is designer, typographer and educator, and is currently a type director for Monotype.
+Charles Nix is a designer, typographer and educator, and is currently a type director for Monotype.
 He designed a number of popular typefaces in the Monotype Library, including Walbaum and Hope Sans, which received a Certificate of Typographic Excellence in the 22nd Annual Type Directors Club Typeface Design Competition.
 He’s also designed custom typefaces for Google Noto, Progressive Insurance and the Philadelphia Museum of Art.

 Prior to his position at Monotype, Charles co-owned a small publishing firm, where he designed hundreds of books, while also orchestrating all aspects of book production, from writing proposals to supervising printing.
-His experience in marketing, publicity and advertising gives him a unique perspective on the importance of type in branding.
+His experience in marketing, publicity and advertising gives him a unique perspective into the importance of type in branding.